 To give some contextual perspective on recent company performance, the overall value of South Korean exported products increased by 2.9% from US$526.9 billion in 2015 to $542.3 billion during 2019.
 From 2018 to 2019, exports from South Korea depreciated by -10.4%.

-In the analysis below, we compare South Korea’s top 10 export companies based on asset values, sales and profitability as of May 2016.
-Also specified is the Korean city where each business has its headquarters.
+In the analysis below, we compare 10 of South Korea’s top export companies based on asset values, sales and profitability as of December 2019.
+Also presented is the Korean city where each business has its headquarters.

 South Korea’s Top 10 Major Export Companies

 Below are South Korea’s biggest export companies organized by asset value.
 Shown within parentheses is the primary industry in which each business operates.
 Also shown is the change in asset value as of December 2019 compared to one year earlier.

 - Samsung Electronics (semiconductors): US$304.9 billion, up 4% from 2018